-"Seclusion" means requiring the person to remain alone in a room or any area behind a closed door which prevents them from leaving or being observed for a period.
-The use of Seclusion is prohibited.
+"Seclusion" means requiring the person to remain alone in a room or any area behind a closed door which prevents them from leaving or being observed for a period of time.
 Seclusion is a critical incident.

 Section 6 - Provider Responsibilities